tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

 ## The Pipeline

-With the addition of “manually execute deployments” to the QA and Production environment, I've completed all the pieces I outlined in my original pipeline plan.
+With the addition of "manually execute deployments" to the QA and Production environment, I've completed all the pieces I outlined in my original pipeline plan.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/Overview.png" title="Delivery Pipeline" /><br /> Delivery Pipeline